The Novel Coronavirus Disease (COVID-19)

 Interestingly, in the case of HIV, there are some individuals who are resistant or immune to infection.
 These individuals harbor genetic mutations in the gene CCR5 that prevent their immune cells from displaying a receptor that allows HIV to enter cells and create “HIV factories.”

-According to the World Health Organization, coronaviruses make up a large family of viruses named for the crown-like spikes found on their surface (Figure 1).
+According to the World Health Organization, coronaviruses make up a large family of viruses named for the crown-like spikes found on their surfaces (Figure 1).
 They carry their genetic material in single strands of RNA and cause respiratory problems and fever.
 Like HIV, coronaviruses can be transmitted between animals and humans.
 Coronaviruses have been responsible for the Severe Acute Respiratory Syndrome (SARS) pandemic in the early 2000s and the Middle East Respiratory Syndrome (MERS) outbreak in South Korea in 2015.
 While the most recent coronavirus, SARS-CoV-2, has caused international concern, accessible and inexpensive sequencing is helping us understand the disease it causes, COVID-19, and respond to the outbreak quickly.

 First studies that explore genetic susceptibility to COVID-19 are now being published.
 The first results indicate that SARS-CoV-2 infects cells using the ACE2 cell-surface receptor.
 Genetic variants in the ACE2 receptor gene are thus likely to influence how effectively SARS-CoV-2 can enter the cells in our bodies.
 Researchers hope to discover genetic variants that confer resistance to a SARS-CoV-2 infection, similar to how some variants in the CCR5 receptor gene make people immune to HIV.
 At Nebula Genomics, we are monitoring the latest COVID-19 research and will add any relevant discoveries to the Nebula Research Library in a timely manner.